techjoomla/docs.github.io/_posts/2019-04-25-com-tjucm-introduction.md

 #### 6) Copy To Other
 To make a copy of records from a UCM types to same/different UCM type, end-user can use this feature.
 In Joomla, on the Backend Users, there is a “Save as Copy” button to copy only one record at a time on edit view.
 Similar to this, “Copy to other” feature can copy multiple records at a time.

-On List view, there is a button at the bottom of the list: Copy to Other First users need to select records from the list and click on the “Copy to Other” button.
+On List view, there is a button at the bottom of the list: Copy to Other.
+First users need to select records from the list and click on the “Copy to Other” button.
 Select type in the pop-up displayed and click on “Process” and refresh the list.
 Observe the created copy of selected record on the top of list.